o3de/o3de.org/content/docs/learning-guide/tutorials/extend-the-editor/shape-example-py.md

 1. Create a checkbox by instantiating `QCheckBox`.
 In this example, name it `add_shape_name_suffix`.

-2. Set the checkbox to the start in the disabled state by using `setDisabled(True)`.
+2. Set the checkbox to start in the disabled state by using `setDisabled(True)`.

 ```py
         self.add_shape_name_suffix = QCheckBox(self)